top of page

 Advent: December 18

 This phrase is something that many of us, myself included, take lightly.
-It's also something that those who grew up in the church can become numb to.
+It's something that those who grew up in the church can become numb to.
 For all of us struggling to believe in miracles this Christmas, let's refresh ourselves on that first Christmas miracle.

 And while they were there, the time came for her to give birth.
 And she gave birth to her firstborn son and wrapped him in swaddling cloths and laid him in a manger, because there was no place for them in the inn.
+Luke 2:6–7

 The truth is that God is still miraculously filling voids, even though we hesitate to believe it.
 He brings joy when we don’t expect it.
 He lifts us from the pit of despair.
 He offers undeserved forgiveness.
 He extends peace amidst chaos and hope amidst emptiness.
 He fills voids through miracles and answered prayers every single day.

 Advent emphasizes that God is always at work, even as we wait for a miracle.
 He filled a void for Abraham and Sarah, and He did the same thing for Elizabeth and Zechariah.
 He filled a void for the shepherds and the Magi.
 He filled a void for all the sinners in Jesus’s family line, bringing redemption to a family tree so broken.
-And to a world so void and fallen, so desperate for a Savior, God so miraculously gave us His Son.
+And to a world so void and fallen, so desperate for a Savior, God miraculously gave us His Son.

 I don’t know what prayer you’ve stopped praying.
 I don’t know how empty you feel today.
 I don’t know how your circumstances have robbed you of your hope and your joy this season.